jpedroschmitz/gatsby-starter-ts/README.md

 <br>

-A clean TypeScript starter for Gatsby that includes all you need to build amazing projects 🔥
+A TypeScript starter for Gatsby.
+No plugins and styling.
+Exactly the necessary to start 🔥

 No plugins installed, great for advanced users.
 With these tools and features: